AndyCao1125/SDDPM/README.md

 ## Code
-Official implementation of the SDDPM (WACV 2024) , including training code and trained models.
+Official implementation of the SDDPM, including training code and trained models.

 Coming Soon...